-"The children of your people."
-Daniel 12:1
+"The children of thy people."-Daniel xii.
+1.

-WE have in close, connection with our text a kind of fourfold representation of these people, the Lord's people, which Daniel's people were spiritually.
-First, that they are associated with the book of life, "At that time your people shall be delivered, every one that shall be found written in the book."
+We have in close connection with our text a kind of fourfold representation of these people, the Lord's people, which Daniel's people were spiritually.
+First, that they are associated with the book of life-"At that time thy people shall be delivered, every one that shall be found written in the book."
 Second, that they have before them everlasting life; and third, that they have before them everlasting light; and fourth, that they have such a knowledge of God as no other people have.
 This is the fourfold representation given of them in close connection with our text.